 He has a B.A. and M.A. in Theological Studies, as well as an Ed.D. in Humanities/Classical Education.
-More importantly, Brian is joyfully married to his college sweetheart, Shannon, with whom he has four little ones - Temperance, Ian, Asher, Ellie.
+More importantly, Brian is joyfully married to his college sweetheart, Shannon, with whom he has four little ones - Temperance, Ian, Asher, and Ellie Caroline.

 Cathy Rape is a home schooling mother of three living in The Woodlands, TX.
 She directed a local classical home school co-op in Spring, TX for four years before joining the CiRCE Apprenticeship in 2010.
 She taught The Lost Tools of Writing at Oak Ridge Christian Academy for two years, and currently teaches literature classes to high school home school students.
 Cathy serves as Director of the Apprenticeship, from which she recently graduated.